 Additionally, Mr. Arrigo has led healthcare investor diligence for Merger and Acquisition transactions totaling over $4 billion.

 The team has overseen complex electronic medical record implementations and is knowledgeable about clinical workflow, clinical notifications to primary care physicians and patients.
-Notification of critical findings (adverse findings) are a key area in legal work in medicine today.
+Notification of critical findings (adverse findings) is a key area in legal work in medicine today.
 Failure to notify of critical findings is the leading reason for medical malpractice litigation in the U.S. today.

 The team has experience in expert witness work related to: